 Copyright © Nucleus Medical Media, Inc.

-24-hour pH monitoring—a probe is placed in the esophagus to measure the level of acidShort trial of medications—the doctor may use the success or failure of a medication to understand the cause
+Other tests may include: 24-hour pH monitoring—A probe is placed in the esophagus to measure the level of acid.Short trial of medications—The doctor may use the success or failure of a medication to understand the cause.

 Your child's doctor may suggest making lifestyle changes before trying medication.
 These changes may include:

-Eating small, frequent mealsAvoid eating 2-3 hours before bedtimeRaising the head of your child’s bedHaving your child lie on their left side when sleeping
+Eating small, frequent meals.Avoid eating 2-3 hours before bedtime.Raising the head of your child's bed.Having your child lie on his or her left side when sleeping.

-Your child may need to avoid certain foods, such as:
+Your child may need to avoid certain foods and drinks, such as:

-ChocolateFried foodsPeppermintSpicy foodsCaffeine productsCarbonated beveragesFoods high in fat and acidIf your child is obese, your doctor may recommend weight loss.Avoid exposing your child to second hand smoke.
+ChocolateFried foodsPeppermintSpicy foodsCaffeine productsCarbonated drinksFoods high in fat and acidIf your child is overweight, your doctor will advise you on a safe way to help your child return to a healthy weight.Avoid exposing your child to secondhand smoke.

 Surgery or endoscopy may be recommended for